-A CuddleBlanket cooling blanket is a cooling device that can be used with babies who may be too large to utilise the CuddleCot, as well as toddlers and children and adults.
+A CuddleBlanket cooling blanket is a cooling device that can be used with babies who may be too large to utilise the CuddleCot, as well as toddlers, children and adults.

 A CuddleBlanket provides a flexible system to eliminate the need for cold rooms and allow families to spend precious time with their baby or child in a more comfortable setting.